-Degree Audits
+Degree List & Degree Audits

-Students who have completed all degree requirements and are ready to graduate may place themselves on the corresponding Degree List of their final term.
-Students should be aware of deadlines for placing themselves on the degree list through the Student Self-Service system.
+Students who have completed all degree requirements and are ready to graduate may place themselves on the corresponding Degree List through the Student Self-Service system prior to the posted deadline.
 Students who have missed the deadline may complete an Add to Degree List form through the department office.